Last Updated on

 It works by cleansing congested or damaged scalp pores and balancing pH levels.
 One application that qualifies Aloe Vera as one of the natural cures for baldness revolves around the combination of shampoo of aloe, coconut milk, and wheat germ oil.

 As unusual as it might seem, hair loss is equally as scary for women as it is for men.
 Any woman can suddenly start losing more than the standard amount of hair, thus triggering a panic that you do not want to be close to, it’s indeed startling.

 Research has it that Over 30 million women in America are currently dealing with hair loss.
 Obviously, this can bring about issues with self-confidence and depression.
 Women have slightly different circumstances and causes than men when it comes to hair issues.

-Below are some possible causes of hair loss in men.
+Below are some possible reasons for female hair loss.

-1. Causes of hair loss in women can range from Androgenetic Alopecia (female pattern hair loss) to scalp conditions, illness and stress.
+Causes of female hair loss can range from Androgenetic Alopecia (female pattern hair loss) to scalp conditions, illness and stress.
 The aggravated impact of different diseases eventually leads to the failing of the body.

 Far beyond thyroid sickness, rheumatoid arthritis and lupus are three ailments responsible for causing Alopecia, the condition that in the end brings about the degeneration of follicles.

 Another common issue for women is called Traction Alopecia, which occurs when hair is pulled or tugged at too much by styling, when hair is blown dried on too hot of a setting, or when you treat your hair with lots of chemicals.
 This type of hair loss can be prevented by basically being gentler on your hair.